-Accounting Estimates (Ref. par. .32b)
+Accounting Estimates (Ref: par. .32b)

-.A51 The preparation and fair presentation of the financial statements requires management to make a number of judgments or assumptions that affect significant accounting estimates and monitor the reasonableness of such estimates on an ongoing basis.
+- .A51 The preparation and fair presentation of the financial statements requires management to make a number of judgments or assumptions that affect significant accounting estimates and monitor the reasonableness of such estimates on an ongoing basis.
 Fraudulent financial reporting is often accomplished through intentional misstatement of accounting estimates.
-This may be achieved by, for example, understating or overstating all provisions or reserves in the same fashion so as to be designed either to smooth earnings over two or more accounting periods, or to achieve a designated earnings level in order to deceive financial statement users by influencing their perceptions about the entity's performance and profitability.

-- .A52 The purpose of performing a retrospective review of management judgments and assumptions related to significant accounting estimates reflected in the financial statements of the prior year is to determine whether an indication exists of a possible bias on the part of management.
-This review is not intended to call into question the auditor's professional judgments made in the prior year that were based on information available at the time. - Assistatement in the current period-accounting estimates, and audit evidence of matters, such as estimation uncertainty, that may be required to be disclosed in the financial statements.
-As a practical matter, the auditor's review of management procedure to be disclosed in the subsequent subsequents.
-As a practical matter, the auditor's review of management period accounting estimates that is pertinent to be disclosed in the financial statements.
-As a practical matter, the auditor's review of management judgments and assumptions for biases that could represent a risk of material misstatement due to fraud in accordance with this section may be carried out in conjunction with the review required by proposed SAS Auditing Accounting Estimates and Related Disclosures-section 540.
+This may be achieved by, for example, understating or overstating all provisions or reserves in the same fashion so as to be designed either to smooth earnings over two or more accounting periods, or to achieve a designated earnings level in order to deceive financial statement users by influencing their perceptions about the entity's performance and profitability. - .A52 The purpose of performing a retrospective review of management judgments and assumptions related to significant accounting estimates reflected in the financial statements of the prior year is to determine whether an indication exists of a possible bias on the part of management.
+This review is not intended to call into question the auditor's professional judgments made in the prior year that were based on information available at the time. - As retrospective review is also required by section 540, Auditing Accounting Estimates, Including Fair Value Accounting Estimates,-and Related Disclosures.
+That review is conducted as a risk assessment procedure to obtain information regarding the effectiveness of management's previous accounting estimates prior period estimation process, audit evidence about the outcome, or when applicable, the subsequent reestimation to assist of prior period accounting estimates that is pertinent to making in identifying and assessing the risks of material misstatement in the current period-accounting estimates, and audit evidence of matters, such as estimation uncertainty, that may be required to be disclosed in the financial statements.
+As a practical matter, the auditor's review of management judgments and assumptions for biases that could represent a risk of material misstatement due to fraud in accordance with this section may be carried out in conjunction with the review required by section 540.